2020 is a different year. Don’t we all agree on this?

 Instead of feeling sorry for yourself for not being able to start university as planned or worrying if the pandemic will pass by the time you plan to enter university , why not embrace this waiting time to do something useful?

-Here are a few suggestions for you to make the most out of your free time now, and they aren’t just hobbies, they can take you a long way in the future!
+Here are a few suggestions for you to make the most out of your free time now while waiting for Covid-19 to pass, and they aren’t just hobbies, they can take you a long way in the future!

 Yes, I mean superb, outstanding, eye-catching personal statement.

 Are you someone who will cross out a university from your list when you see that personal statement is part of the requirement?